 I really love my bread machine.
 Makes life easy!

 After the dough is done. punch it down.
-Now it's time to add the chocolate chips.
+Now it’s time to add the chocolate chips.
 You can add other things as well.
-Just divide the dough and add whatever to eat lump of dough.
+Just divide the dough and add whatever to the lump of dough.
 For this particular bath I made half regular bagels and half chocolate chip.

 Add chocolate chips and fold the dough over to knead them in.
-I used bittersweet chocolate because I love it, you can use anything you want.
+I used bittersweet chocolate because I love it, you can use anything you want. 😉

 Form the dough into bagel shapes.
 Put a large hole in the middle.
 One batch makes about 10 - 12.
 Let the bagels rise for about 30 mins to 1 hour on a greased cookie sheet with a towel on top of them.
 After you let them rise, stick them in the oven on the Broil setting for about 2-3 minutes on each side.
 They should get a little hard but not brown.
 While you are doing this you can heat up the water for the next step.
 In a saucepan heat up several inches of water with a little sugar added in.
 Heat until boiling.